 Mushroom Herb Info

-An attractive plant with shiny, deep green leaves and blue-violet flowers in springtime, mushroom herb plants usually top out at about 24 inches (60 cm.) at maturity.
-However, regular pinching and frequent harvesting prevents legginess and keeps the plant
+An attractive plant with shiny, deep green leaves and blue-violet flowers in springtime, mushroom herb plants usually top out at about 24 inches (61 cm.) at maturity.
+However, regular pinching and frequent harvesting prevents legginess and keeps the plant bushy and compact.

 Although this plant is relatively drought tolerant, it grows faster with regular irrigation.